Angela Correll

-Angela Correll is an American author, preservationist, and co-founder of Wilderness Road Hospitality.
+Angela Correll is an American author, creative, and entrepreneur.
+She is the co-founder of The Stanford, a suite of hospitality businesses located in the second oldest city in Kentucky.

 Education

 Angela has a bachelor's degree in communication from Georgetown College in Georgetown, Kentucky, and a master's degree in library and information science from the University of Kentucky.

 Personal life

 Angela lives on a farm in Central Kentucky with her entrepreneur husband, Jess.

 Career

-Angela is the author of the "May Hollow Trilogy," which includes books, Grounded, Guarded, and Granted.
+Angela is the author of the Village Life, Restored in Tuscany, and "May Hollow Trilogy", which includes books Grounded, Guarded, and Granted.
 All three books were adapted into plays for Danville, Kentucky's Pioneer Playhouse.
+Grounded was adapted into a film titled Grounded in Love.
+Grounded in Love premiered on August 7, 2025, on Great American Pure Flix, and September 27, 2025, on the Great American Family channel.

-As co-founder along with her husband, Jess, of Wilderness Road Hospitality, have worked to revitalize Kentucky's second oldest city, Stanford, by bringing hospitality businesses to Main Street, a portion of the old Wilderness Road.
-Wilderness Road Hospitality includes Kentucky Soaps & Such a goat milk soap factory and retail shop in Stanford, The Inn at Wilderness Road, and the Bluebird, a farm-to-table restaurant in partnership with Executive Chef William Hawkins.
+Angela and her husband Jess together co-founded The Stanford, a suite of hospitality businesses on Main Street in Stanford, Kentucky.
+The Stanford includes Kentucky Soaps & Such a goat milk soap factory and retail shop in Stanford, The Stanford Inn at Wilderness Road, Mama DeVechio's Pizzeria and the Bluebird, a farm-to-table restaurant.